In an emergency, contact 911

-Conduct Violation: If your concern is related to a Student Code of Conduct violation, it will be routed to the Office of Judicial Affairs and Community Responsibility.
+Conduct Violation: If your concern is related to a Student Code of Conduct violation, it will be routed to the Office of Student Conduct and Responsibility.

 Please note that you may also file an anonymous report with the UMW Police Department’s Silent Witness reporting form.

 If for some reason the concern described has been routed to the incorrect office or department, it will be sent to the appropriate University officials.

 Go to the UMW Reporting Form.

 The University of Mary Washington is an educational community whose mission is to provide an excellent academic experience that inspires and enables students to make positive changes in the world.

 Safety and security are integral to enabling the University to achieve this mission.
 We encourage the values of community and hold one another to basic expectations of looking out for one another and respecting every individual who is part of the University of Mary Washington.

 We value input that helps us keep the campus safe and secure.
 While you may not be sure whether information is significant, it may be part of a larger pattern of behavior that raises the level of concern.
 We ask therefore that you report any concern about a student, even if it seems insignificant.

 Please note: FERPA, the Family Educational Rights and Privacy Act, does not require a student’s consent prior to disclosure of information obtained from a student’s educational records if the information is shared with another employee of the institution with a legitimate educational interest in the information (34 C.F.R. §99.31(a)(1)(i)(A)) or if the disclosure is made to protect the health or safety of the student or other individuals (34 C.F..R. §99.36).